Lowest $K$-types in the local Langlands correspondence: Introduction

 Proposition \ref{prop:injectivity} is motivated by work of Knapp--Stein and Shelstad.
 If $G(\mathbb{R})$ is a real form of~$G$, consider a parabolic subgroup $P(\mathbb{R}) = M(\mathbb{R})N(\mathbb{R})$ with Levi factor $M(\mathbb{R})$, consider the Langlands decomposition $M(\mathbb{R})= M_0 \,{}A(\mathbb{R})$, and fix a square-integrable representation~$\sigma$ of~$M_0$.
 Knapp and Stein study the reducibility of the representations \mbox{$\pi_{\sigma, \nu} = \mathrm{Ind}_{P(\mathbb{R})}^{G(\mathbb{R})}(\sigma \otimes e^{i\nu})$}, when $\nu$ is a linear form on the Lie algebra~$\mathfrak{a}$ of~$A(\R)$.
 If the irreducible constituents of $\pi_{\sigma, \nu}$ are in an $L$-packet $\Pi(\phi)$, then those of $\pi_{\sigma, 0}$ are in the $L$-packet~$\Pi(\phi_c)$.
 The reducibility of $\pi_{\sigma, \nu}$ is governed by the Knapp--Stein group~$R_{\sigma, \nu}$.
 Proposition~\ref{prop:injectivity} is an $L$-group analogue of Knapp and Stein's observation that $R_{\sigma, \nu}$ always embeds naturally in $R_{\sigma, 0}$.
 Now, Langlands and Shelstad showed how to realize the $R$-group $R_{\sigma, \nu}$ as a quotient $\mathbb{S}_{\phi}/\mathbb{S}^1_{\phi}$, where $\mathbb{S}^1_{\phi}$ is the component group for a discrete series parameter of a Levi subgroup of $G$ (see \cite{Langlands_notes_KZ}, \cite{Shelstad}).
 To understand the injectivity of $\iota\colon \mathbb{S}_{\phi} \to \mathbb{S}_{\phi_c}$ proved in Proposition~\ref{prop:injectivity}, it may be helpful to say that the groups $\mathbb{S}^1_{\phi}$ and $\mathbb{S}^1_{\phi_c}$ can be seen to be identical, and that the morphisms just discussed fit into a commutative diagram

 It is actually possible to combine arguments of Knapp--Stein and Shelstad to give a proof that~$\iota$ is injective.
 But we shall follow a different path and avoid the use of harmonic analysis and intertwining operators, in favor of more elementary structure theory on the dual side.
 This will also make it possible to incorporate coverings.
+See Section~\ref{sec:waldspurger}.

-In fact, we shall prove Proposition~\ref{prop:injectivity} and Theorem~\ref{main_theorem_rgroups} simultaneously.
-Our proof is based on ideas on structure theory and lowest $K$-types implemented in the \texttt{atlas} software, and an algorithm for the determination of lowest $K$-types due to David Vogan.
+Our proof of Theorem~\ref{main_theorem_rgroups} is based on ideas on structure theory and lowest $K$-types implemented in the \texttt{atlas} software, and an algorithm for the determination of lowest $K$-types due to David Vogan.
 See Section~\ref{sec:r_groups}.
 This uses \emph{Cayley transforms} and \emph{cross actions} in the \texttt{KGB} space, which is at the heart of the \texttt{atlas} parametrization of representations.

 Theorem \ref{main_theorem_rgroups} determines the lowest $K$-types attached to any pair $(\phi, \chi)$, in terms of the bijection (1)--(3) in \S \ref{sec:various_bijections}.
 However, if the parameter $\phi$ we began with is itself trivial on $\mathbb{R}^\times_+$, then Theorem~\ref{main_theorem_rgroups} is tautological.
 Therefore it would be good to know whether the bijection (1)--(3) is easy to understand in terms of the Langlands correspondence.